2004 Australian Formula Ford Championship

 The 2004 Australian Formula Ford Championship was an Australian motor racing competition open to Formula Ford racing cars.
 The championship was managed by the Formula Ford Association Inc. and was promoted as the 2004 Ford Racing Australian Formula Ford Championship.
 It is recognised by the Confederation of Australian Motor Sport (CAMS) as the 12th Australian Formula Ford Championship.

 The championship was won by David Reynolds driving a Van Diemen RF04.

+Teams and drivers

+The following teams and drivers contested the 2004 Australian Formula Ford Championship.
+All teams were Australian-registered.